apollographql/apollo/graph-manager-docs/source/slack-integration.md

 ---
-title: Integrating Graph Manager with Slack
+title: Integrating Apollo Studio with Slack
 sidebar_title: Slack
 ---

-Apollo Graph Manager can send notifications about your data graph to your team's Slack workspace.
+Apollo Studio can send notifications about your data graph to your team's Slack workspace.
 This helps you stay up to date on changes to your graph's schema and performance as soon as they occur.

 These notifications include: